lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

 The `ShowEntity` will be implemented using a [Kalix Entity (Event sourced)](https://docs.kalix.io/java/event-sourced-entities.html).

-The Kalix entity encapsulates the domain business logic and exposes it via endpoints. `ShowEntity` encapsulates and exposes `com.example.cinema.model.Show`.<br>
+The Kalix entity encapsulates the domain business logic and exposes it via endpoints. `ShowEntity` encapsulates and exposes `com.example.cinema.Show`.<br>

 The entity ID or key is `showId`.